harishnagaraju/astramind/README.md

 AstraMind is a lightweight AI-powered chatbot built in Go that enables natural language conversations through Large Language Models (LLMs).
 Designed as a simple CLI application, AstraMind serves as a foundation for building advanced AI assistants, knowledge systems, and autonomous agents.
 AstraMind brings the power of Large Language Models (LLMs) to a simple command-line interface.
 It demonstrates how to integrate AI capabilities into applications using clean, maintainable Go code and industry-standard APIs.
 The project is designed as both a learning platform and a foundation for future AI-powered products.
 Starting as a lightweight CLI chatbot, AstraMind can evolve into a web-based assistant, Retrieval-Augmented Generation (RAG) system, enterprise copilot, multi-agent platform, or domain-specific AI solution.

-## Features
+## Current Features

+### AI
+- Multi-provider AI architecture
-- AI-powered conversations
+- OpenAI provider
-- OpenAI-compatible API support
-- Interactive command-line chat interface
-- Integration with LLM APIs
-- Secure API key management using environment variables
-- Lightweight and fast Go implementation
-- Simple project structure for learning and extension
+- Mock AI provider
+- Automatic provider failover

+### Conversation Management
+- Persistent conversation history
-- Cross-platform support (Linux, Windows, macOS)
+- Multi-session support
-- Clean architecture suitable for future scaling
+- Session creation, loading, deletion
+- Session statistics

+### Export
+- TXT export
-- Technology Stack
+- Markdown export

+### Developer Experience
+- GitHub Actions CI
-- Golang
+- Automated testing
-- REST APIs
+- Coverage reporting
+- Regression test suite
-- JSON
+- Semantic versioning

+### Cross Platform
-- Environment-based configuration
+- Windows
-- OpenAI-compatible LLM providers
+- Linux
-- Current Version
+- macOS

 # Release Management